-As Program Directors and Coordinators, you have great responsibility to develop, oversee and improve the residency or fellowship educational programs, implement changes based on the current accreditation standards and prepare for accreditation site visits and review by the ACGME Review Committees (RRC).
-To assist with obtaining information related to these endeavors ACGME has developed a 'Virtual Handbook', i.e., links to sections of the ACGME website that are very relevant to your work:
+Program directors and coordinators have tremendous responsibility for developing, overseeing, and improving residency or fellowship programs, implementing changes based on the current accreditation requirements, and preparing for accreditation site visits and review by the ACGME Review Committees.
+The ACGME has developed a 'Virtual Handbook' with links to sections of the website that are relevant to this work:

-- ACGME Manual of Policies and Procedures.
-Section II, Accreditation Policies and Procedures contains a complete explanation of accreditation statuses awarded to programs and the policies to which program directors must adhere.
+- The ACGME Manual of Policies and Procedures; Section II, Accreditation Policies and Procedures contains a complete explanation of accreditation statuses awarded to programs and the policies to which program directors must adhere.

-- Visit the Staff List page for ACGME staff contact information.
+- The Staff Listing page provides ACGME staff contact information.

-- Visit the Site Visit page for information about the accreditation process and the role of the ACGME Site Visitor.
+- Visit the Self-Study and Site Visit page for information about the accreditation, self-study, and site visit processes, and the role of the ACGME Field Representatives.

-If additional information in needed to answer specialty-specific questions, the Program Director and/or Coordinator should contact the Executive Director or other staff of the Review Committee for assistance.
-The program's 10 digit ID number should be included in all correspondence to the ACGME.
+If additional information in needed to answer specialty-specific questions, contact the Executive Director or other Review Committee staff members at the ACGME.
+Again, their contact information can be found on the relevant specialty page, accessed from the menu under the Specialties header in the top navigation.
+The program's 10-digit ID number should be included in all correspondence with the ACGME.